cryogen-project/cryogen-docs/content/md/docs/writing-posts.md

 Alternatively, you can leave the date out of the post name and specify it in the metadata of the file under the `:date` key.
 The date format must also match the format specified in your `config.edn` file in this case.

+Finally, if you don't have embedded metadata in your post, the date will be taken from the file creation date of your post's markdown file.

 If your title is more than one word long, it must be separated by dashes.

 ### Post Contents

-Every Markdown file representing a post must contain metadata about the title and layout of the post.
+Every Markdown file representing a post may contain metadata about the title and layout of the post.
 This is provided as a Clojure map at the beginning of the Markdown file.
-The following data is required:
+If you do provide such a map, the following data is required:

 | Key     | Description                           |
 |---------|---------------------------------------|